Microorganisms

 Neurological damage can be caused by bacterial infections or by E. Cuniculi, but other symptoms are developed before headtilt, such as erratic movement, seizures, paralysis, or lack of appetite amongst others.

-Bacterial headtilt can be reversible depending of the stage of infection, but headtilt due to trauma or parasitic infection are not completely reversible, although it has been observed that the heads do straighten a bit after parasitic infections are cured.
+Bacterial headtilt can be reversible depending of the stage of infection, but headtilt due to trauma or parasitic infestation are not completely reversible, although it has been observed that the heads do straighten a bit after parasitic infestations are cured.

-Strokes due to E. Cuniculi are easily recognisable, as the rabbit completely loses control and starts spinning on itself.
+Strokes due to E. Cuniculi are easily recognisable, as the rabbit completely loses control and starts spinning over itself.

 You can learn more about E. Cuniculi and headtilt from our sources below: